pfheatwole/thesis/source/introduction.rst

 [[Topography heuristics (surface sun exposure, ridge orientation to the wind, likely thermal triggers, etc)

-Another valuable source of information is the local topography.
+Another valuable, albeit indirect, source of information is the local topography.
 Paragliding pilots rely heavily on understanding how the solid objects in the environment affect the wind field.
 If the ground surface is uneven, then regions with more sun exposure will tend to produce warmer air that can rise in thermal convection.
 The orientation of the ground (or other objects such as trees and buildings) relative to surface winds can produce orographic lift; many popular flying sites utilize the lift generated when an onshore breeze collides with a coastal bluff.
 Under some conditions the warm air near the surface can respond to so-called *thermal triggers* that function like a wick; by disturbing the equilibrium conditions at the surface they can initiate pockets or columns of rising air that pilots can use to increase their energy budget.]]

 [[Meteorological forecasts (weather forecasts, `RASP